parsamd1/COMP3123/README.md

-# COMP3123 all activities and labs organized
+# COMP3123 all activities and labs organized / from week4 forward :)